 3. LinkedIn profile

 Most of the recruiters leveraging social media for their hiring decisions use LinkedIn.
-Thus creating an engaging LinkedIn profile becomes very essential.
+Thus, creating an engaging LinkedIn profile becomes very essential to pass your pre-employment screening.
 Its usability as a networking medium has already been discussed in the 1st article.
 Here we will talk about how it can serve as a significant component of your online presence.

 a.
 Compelling headline and summary: Improve your visibility by creating a descriptive, keyword-rich headline and summary describing your background, interests, and achievements.
 Recruiters will often search for keywords that relate to the role they’re trying to fill, so it’s important to feature industry terms in your profile—whether in your headline, summary or job description—and explicitly state your skills.